 Despite the concerns of world domination found in sci-fi, robots have the potential to augment human strengths, and enter environments that put human life at risk

 The stuff of science fiction

 Science fiction is littered with stories of the rise of machines and their attempts to take over the world and dominate humankind.
 Take the 1927 German sci-fi film extravaganza Metropolis – widely regarded as one of the most influential films ever made.
-In which the ‘Maschinenmensch,’ or ‘Machine-Person,’ unleashes chaos throughout the city of Metropolis.
+In the film, the ‘Maschinenmensch,’ or ‘Machine-Person,’ unleashes chaos throughout the city of Metropolis.

-And what of the dominance of machines in the Matrix quadrilogy, enslaving humans in a virtual world to generate the power needed for their digital survival.
+And what of the dominance of machines in the Matrix quadrilogy, enslaving humans in a virtual world to generate the power needed for their digital survival?

 Although most robots are acting in strictly controlled environments, such as factories, others, supported by human supervision, are exploring off-world environments.
 Just think of NASA’s Mars rover ‘Perseverance’ 200 million km away or the robot ‘DaVinci’ assisting distant surgeons with remote surgeries.

 **The potential for robotics to do good is only limited by our imagination and ability to make the right choices.**

 What are robots?